 My first priority is to include a photograph that I've taken of the person concerned (such as my photographs of Gerald Ford, John Howard, Olof Palme, and Queen Elizabeth II).
 If I haven't taken a photograph of a person in the flesh, so to speak, then I will include a photo I've personally taken of a statue – or of a sculptured bust or other similar likeness – of that person (the photographs of King George VI, John Gorton, and Michael Joseph Savage in my Power and Pomp galleries are relevant examples in this regard).
 And if I haven't taken a photo either of the person while alive or of a statue of them, then I'll include a photograph that I've taken of their grave (in this respect, see for example my 'portraits' of George Forbes, Norman Kirk, and Calvin Coolidge).

-If I haven't personally taken a photograph either of a person, or of a statue of them, or of their grave, then I will occasionally include a picture that I've taken from another source – such as my photo of the former Australian prime minister, Kevin Rudd, which is from an Australian federal election campaign poster I photographed in November 2007.
+If I haven't personally taken a photograph either of a person, or of a statue of them, or of their grave, then I will occasionally include a picture that I've taken from another source – such as my photo of the former Australian prime minister, Tony Abbott, which is a photograph that I took in April 2015 of a picture of him that was in the Museum of Australian Democracy in Canberra.
 In the case of my gallery of photographs of United States presidents, I have thus far – in one way or another – photographed less than two-thirds of America's presidents.
 However, rather than create a gallery with nearly as many holes as pictures in it, I decided to include photographs of images of some of the presidents that I took in 2004 while visiting an exhibition at the Minnesota Historical Society.
 One of my long-term aims is to replace these images (each of which is marked with an asterisk in my gallery of United States presidents' pictures) with photographs that I've taken myself.